kirkwat/prim-and-kruskal/README.md

-# CS 3353 Programming Project 4
+# Prim and Kruskal - CS 3353 Project 4
-This repository was created and maintained by Kirk Watson.
+Developed and maintained by Kirk Watson.

-Student ID: 47876885

 Email: klwatson@smu.edu

+Class: Algorithms CS 3353 - Spring 2021

+Southern Methodist University

 ## Functionality
-This program implements 2 different algorithms that find the Minimum Spanning Tree for a given graph.
+This program implements 2 different algorithms that find the Minimum Spanning Tree (MST) for a given graph.
 The program reads an undirected and weighted graph from a text file.
 After reading the graph, the program finds a MST using Eager Prim's algorithm and Kruskal's algorithm with a Union Find data structure.
 Once the MSTs are found, the number of edges in the MST, cost of the MST, and the running time for each algorithm is displayed to the terminal.